KumarrGulshan/MantraText/DOCUMENTATION.md

-# Comprehensive Documentation: MindCore LLM Project
+# Comprehensive Documentation: MindCore GPT-style LLM Project

-This document provides a detailed overview of the MindCore project, which focuses on building a small-scale Large Language Model (LLM) from scratch using PyTorch.
-The goal is to provide an educational and functional implementation of the core Transformer architecture.
+This document provides a detailed overview of the MindCore project, which focuses on building a small-scale, GPT-style Large Language Model (LLM) from scratch using PyTorch.
+The goal is to provide an educational and functional implementation of the Transformer decoder-only architecture.

 ## 1. Project Structure